Home Equity FAQs

 Do I have to pay closing costs on a home equity loan or line of credit?

-Yes.
-You’re responsible for closing cost fees paid to third parties for services performed during the loan process.
+For a Home Equity Line of Credit, you'll be responsible for closing cost fees paid to third parties for services performed during the loan process.
 Navy Federal doesn’t add any additional fees or receive any payments from these service providers.
-For loan or line of credit amounts of up to $250,000, these third-party fees typically range between $150 and $1,200 ($250 and $1,900 in NY, ID, and TX).
+For loan or line of credit amounts of up to $250,000, these third-party fees typically range between $300 and $2,000.
 Closing costs depend on the location of the property, property type and equity loan or line of credit amount.

-Typical closing costs you’ll need to cover include:
+Typical closing costs you’ll need to cover for a Home Equity Line of Credit include:

 - credit report fee

 - government fees and recording charges

 - property valuation